richie-omondi/sys_eng/0x00-shell_basics/README.md

 - 4-listmorefiles - Displays the current directory's contents including the hidden files in the long format.
 - 5-listfilesdigitonly - Displays the current directory's content including the hidden files in the long format, with user and group IDs displayed numerically.
 - 6-firstdirectory - Creates a directory in the /tmp/ directory.
-- 7-movethatfile - Moves files from one folder to another
+- 7-movethatfile - Moves files from one folder to another.
+- 8-firstdelete - Deletes file from folder.